amunategui/amunategui.github.io/_posts/2015-07-07-excel-data-dumps.md

 <BR>
 **Packages Used in this Walkthrough**
 <ul>
-        <li type="square"><a href='http://cran.r-project.org/web/packages/XLConnect/index.html' targer='_blank'>{XLConnect}</a>Excel Connector for R</li>
+        <li type="square"><a href='http://cran.r-project.org/web/packages/XLConnect/index.html' targer='_blank'>{XLConnect}</a> Excel Connector for R</li>
 </ul>
 <BR>
 <BR>
-When it comes to sharing data, results, probabilities, one has many choices in terms of delivering tool.
-On one end of the spectrum you have raw text files, and on the other, you have reporting engines and content management systems.
+When it comes to sharing data, results, probabilities, one has many choices in terms of deliverable media.
+On one end of the spectrum you have raw text files, and on the other, numerous reporting engines,  content management systems and web solutions.

 As a data scientist, I get away with working and sharing comma delimited files (.csv) everyday, but there are times when customers need more.
 Excel is a great tool as everybody in analytics is familiar with it and it can do some pretty cool things inexpensively.

-Instead of saving your data as a ``.csv`` or ``.tab`` file, you can leverage the ``.xlsx`` (native Excel format) just as easily and make a huge leap towards fantastic looking reports.
+Instead of saving your data as a ``.csv`` or ``.tab`` file, you can leverage the ``.xlsx`` (native Excel format) just as easily and make a huge leap towards better looking reports.

-Here I’ll show how to get a good looking data sheet exported into Excel.

 ***Case 1: Conditional formatting***

-The key here is to prepare the Excel file in advance and use it as a base from R. So go to your Excel application and open a new document.
+The key here is to prepare an Excel file in advance and use it as a base form to be called, duplicated, and populated from <b>R</b>.
+So go to your Excel application and open a new document.
 Make the top bar frozen.
 Go to Layout tab —> Window —> Freeze Top Row (may be different depending on your application version and operating system):
 <BR><BR>
 <p style="text-align:center"><img src="../img/posts/excel-data-dumps/freeze-top-row.png" alt="free-top-row" style='padding:1px; border:1px solid #021a40;'></p>
 To emphasis the difference between a straight ``.csv`` write, in the Home tab, and Font box, bold all the top row, select a dark background color and white font.